Rednuhtkcalb14/Card-feature/README.md

-# Four card freature section
+# Four card feature section

 Link to the figma project: